 The City of Northville, Michigan sponsors the pension plan on behalf of Northville Downtown Development Authority.
 The employer of record for the DDA is the City of Northville, Michigan.
-The DDA has only one employee who participates in the defined contribution pension plan; however, this individual is not eligible to participate in the City's postretirement healthcare plan.
+The DDA has only one employee who participates in the defined contribution pension plan; however, this individual is not eligible to participate in the City's postretirement health care plan.
 Accordingly, the employee of the DDA participates in the City's employee benefit programs and policies and is pooled with city employees for benefits administration subject to specific benefits outlined in an employment contract with the DDA director.
 The City charges the DDA for its pro rata share of employee fringe benefit costs in the same manner as city departments are charged for fringe benefits.
 Employees are eligible to participate in the defined contribution pension plan from the date of employment.
-As established by City Council action, the DDA contributes 11 to 11.5 percent of employees' gross earnings for eligible full-time employees.
+As established by city council action, the DDA contributes 11.5 to 12 percent of employees' gross earnings for eligible full-time employees.
 The DDA's contribution plus investment earnings are fully vested by the affected employee after seven years of service.
 There are no retirees of the DDA.
-A description of the pension plan and related overall funding levels may be obtained from the City of Northville, Michigan, 215 West Main Street, Northville, MI 48167.
+A description of the pension plan and related overall funding levels may be obtained from the City of Northville, Michigan's financial statements.
+Those statements may be obtained by contacting the City of Northville, Michigan, 215 West Main Street, Northville, MI 48167.

-The DDA's total payroll during the current year was \$113,619.
-The current year contribution was calculated based on covered payroll of \$80,809, resulting in an employer contribution of \$9,086.
+The DDA's total payroll during the current year was \$139,816.
+The current year contribution was calculated based on covered payroll of \$82,995, resulting in an employer contribution of \$9,747.
 Total payroll is greater than covered payroll because part-time staff's and the Department of Public Works' wages are specifically not included in the DDA's covered payroll.